 1. The selection process is anonymous.
 All materials, with the exception of the “Cover Sheet” and the “Fundraising Contribution Record,” must be submitted to the Selection Committee without names.
 To the extent that you know members of the Selection Committee please avoid discussing the stipend application process with them.

-3. Stipends shall be awarded based on the following:
+3. Stipends shall be awarded on the basis of the following:

-- d. the project’s benefit to the student’s legal education;
+D. The project’s benefit to the student’s legal education and career goals;

 4. Stipend recipients will be announced by as soon as possible.
 All applicants will be notified by email.